Anti-BDS laws: Colorado

-On February 19, 2016, a bipartisan coalition of Coloradoan legislator introduced the bill HB 16–1284.
-The bill required the state to setup a blacklist of for-profit entities boycotting Israel, so that the Colorado Public Employees Retirement Association (PERA), the fund for the state's public employee pension plan, could divest from them.
+On 19 February 2016, a bipartisan coalition of Coloradoan legislators introduced the bill HB 16–1284.
+The bill required the state to set up a blacklist of for-profit entities boycotting Israel, so that the Colorado Public Employees Retirement Association (PERA), the fund for the state's public employee pension plan, could divest from them.
 The fund would also be prohibited from making future investments in blacklisted entities.
-Governor John Hickenlooper signed bill HB 16-1284 into law March 18, 2016 after it had passed the House and Senate with the votes 54-10 and 25-9 respectively.
+Governor John Hickenlooper signed bill HB 16-1284 into law 18 March 2016 after it had passed the House and Senate with the votes 54–10 and 25–9 respectively.

-The bill was opposed by ACLU, Friends of Sabeel Colorado, a local chapter of Sabeel Ecumenical Liberation Theology Center, Jewish Voice for Peace, and Coloradoans for Justice in Palestine and by PERA officials who said the bill would create extra administrative work.
+The bill was opposed by the ACLU, Friends of Sabeel Colorado, a local chapter of Sabeel Ecumenical Liberation Theology Center, Jewish Voice for Peace, and Coloradoans for Justice in Palestine and by PERA officials who said the bill would create extra administrative work.

 Florida

-Florida's State Legislature passed the anti-BDS bill SB 86 on February 24, 2016, and it was signed into law on March 10, 2016.
+Florida's state legislature passed the anti-BDS bill SB 86 on 24 February 2016, and it was signed into law on 10 March 2016.
 The law had the following effects: